tytydraco/yessleep/out/My_dreams_always_come_true.md

 And those dreams are always about people passing away.

 I try not to sleep when that happens.
-Once I tried keeping myself awake by drinking an almost lethal amount of Red Bull.
+Once I tried keeping myself awake by drinking an almost lethal amount of coffee.
 I dreamed **five times** the next time I slept after that.

 I have watched people getting murdered in front of my eyes.